FIRST-Tech-Challenge/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Robotics_10650_2024_2025_Code/manipulatorControllerButtonsList.md

 based on the control stick inputs (When it goes up the lift goes up and when it goes down the lift goes down)

-Right Trigger:
+(NOT COMPLETE) (Intake activator inwards(hold to activate))Right Trigger: Makes the intake spin outwards

-(Intake activator (hold to activate))Left Trigger: Makes the intake spin outwards
+(Intake activator outwards(hold to activate))Left Trigger: Makes the intake spin outwards

 (Intake outwards) D-Pad_Left: Turns the entire intake mechanism 90º to the left (outward position)